The Settings Tab allows to adjust the brightness, contrast, position and size of the picture, plus some other settings.

 other programs.
 Give it a low priority, if you don't want other

-by the TSPlayer.
+the TSPlayer.

-Estimate Duration if Necessary: Applies to TS/MPG playback
+Estimate duration if necessary: Applies to TS/MPG playback

 and lets the TSPlayer use a duration based on the average playback